CHCAA-EDUX/NLP-AU/README.md

 Your lecturer for this course will be [Roberta](https://pure.au.dk/portal/en/persons/roberta-rocca(079b23a2-46f6-4a00-9cd6-9a1339101208)/persons/roberta-rocca(079b23a2-46f6-4a00-9cd6-9a1339101208).html).
 If you have any problems with the course or questions that you want to ask, just get in touch.

-All communication to you will be sent via Blackboard.
+All communication to you will be sent via Brightspace.